 Prerequisite: VA 110.
 Group: IV

 This course provides opportunities for further study of printmaking, building on the techniques and knowledge gained in VA 115.
-Spring 2012 and alternate years.
+Spring, alternate years.
 Prerequisite: VA 115.
 Group: IV

 Intensive exploration of color starting with the color wheel, with analysis of various color theories, including Itten and Albers.
 This course moves through experiments designed to sharpen perception and increase color sensitivity.
 Explores various color harmonies, as well as subjective, objective, and historical aspects of color.
-Spring 2013, and alternate years.
+Spring, alternate years.

 Prerequisite: a 100-level or above VA course, or permission.
 Group: IV